iv-org/invidious/README.md

 ```

 ## Update Invidious
-You can find information about how to update in the wiki: [Update Invidious](https://github.com/omarroth/invidious/wiki/Update-Invidious)
+You can find information about how to update in the wiki: [Updating](https://github.com/omarroth/invidious/wiki/Updating).

 ## Usage: